androbaza/event-smlm-localization/notes.md

 # Workflow
 * Filter out the event salt-n-paper noise --> not needed with doG
 * There is no background - no median filtering?

+# TO-DO
+* finish the script for pSMLM, make it a function in the end
+* add custom parameters, so than grid search for parameters could be performed